yimingsun12138/ColabGeek/README.md

 ## Get started

-First import the ColabGeek module and update all the packages and dependencies in the system (Please run under root privilege).
+First import ColabGeek and update all the packages and dependencies in the system (Please run under root privilege).

 ```python
 import ColabGeek